Morlocks (Swedish band)

-Morlocks is an alternative/industrial rock band formed in Gothenburg, Sweden in the early 1990s by J.Strauss and Н.М.Д.
+Morlocks is an alternative and industrial rock band formed in Gothenburg, Sweden, in the early 1990s by Johann Strauss and Н.М.Д.

-Biography
+History

-The first demo cassette They're Not Human, released in 1991, was mostly electronic body music with ambient parts, heavily influenced by cyberpunk and roleplaying games.
-After two years, the band faded away and was reformed in 1997 with a different lineup.
-1998, the demo Through the Waking World was released, this time with a different sound, ranging from guitar based electronic to medieval tunes, orchestral parts and even synthpop.
-The demo led to a record deal with Nangijala Records, and the debut album ...For Your Pleasure? was released in 2001, containing several reworked tracks from Through the Waking World.
-Morlocks performed at many Swedish clubs and got a good reputation for energetic live shows, but internal struggles concerning creative disagreements and how the album was mixed ripped the band apart from within.
-The single Non Trigger Man was released in 2002, and the band was put to an end.
+Morlocks's first demo casette, They're Not Human, was released in 1991.
+The release combined electronic body music and ambient music elements.
+Morlocks disbanded in 1993, but re-formed in 1997 with a different lineup.

+In 1998, the band released their demo Through the Waking World, featuring a different sound that ranged from guitar-based electronic music to medieval-influenced pieces, orchestral parts, and synth-pop.
+This demo led to a record deal with Nangijala Records.
+Morlocks's debut album on the Nangijala label, ...For Your Pleasure?, was released in 2001; it contained several reworked tracks from Through the Waking World.

+Morlocks performed at several Swedish clubs; internal disagreements over creative direction and album production, however, would lead to the band's breakup.
+The single "Non Trigger Man" was released in 2002, after which the group disbanded.

-Main composer, lead vocalist and founding member J.Strauss reformed the band immediately after the split by inviting Logos, keyboardist from the recently disbanded death metal band Nightshade, along with Innocentius Rabiatus (the artist formerly known as VigilAnte), ex-guitarist of gothic rock act Dark Side Cowboys.
-The trio agreed that all earlier releases were way too musically incoherent, and decided to head for a more heavy, industrial rock/metal sound with bombastic orchestral parts (given the fact the all three have a classical music education).
-The electronic parts would remain, but play a smaller role than before.
+Main composer, lead vocalist, and founding member Johann Strauss (stage name of Johan Fridh) re-formed the band shortly after the split, inviting Logos (keyboardist from the recently disbanded death metal band Nightshade), along with Innocentius Rabiatus (formerly known as VigilAnte, the ex-guitarist of the gothic rock act Dark Side, Cowboys).
+The new lineup shifted the band's sound toward industrial rock and metal music with orchestral arrangements.